Neptex/GeometryPy/README.md

 # GeometryPy
-A Geometry Dash library written in Python.
+A Geometry Dash API library written in Python.
 # Installation
 You can install the library here https://github.com/NerexGD/GeometryPy/releases/ but you can also download it by clicking the green button "Clone or Download".
 Extract GeometryPy from the .zip and add it to your project directory.
 You're ready to go!
 # Usage